dreamnucleus/Commands/README.md

 var resultProcessor = new ResultProcessor<HttpResult>(resultRegister.Emit(),
     new LifetimeScopeService(container.BeginLifetimeScope()));

-var result = await resultProcessor.For(new GetBlogCommand(1))
+// exceptions are caught and processed using the handlers var result = await resultProcessor.For(new GetBlogCommand(1))
     .When(o => o.NotFound()).Return(r => new HttpResult(404))
     .When(o => o.Success()).Return(r => new HttpResult(200))